tenatek/aniame/README.md

 # Aniame

-A simple, no-dependency JSON schema validator for Node.js.
+A simple, no-dependency JSON schema validator.

 **WARNING:** This package does NOT implement any of the [IETF's JSON Schema drafts](http://json-schema.org/).
 If that's what you're looking for, there's [ajv](https://github.com/epoberezkin/ajv), [djv](https://github.com/korzio/djv), and more.

 ## JSON schema specification

 JSON objects are made of nested key/value pairs.
 To describe JSON objects with an Aniame schema, we keep the keys in place, and we merely substitute each value with its description.

 For example, the following object: